Multiplication

 Systematic generalizations of this basic definition define the multiplication of integers (including negative numbers), rational numbers (fractions), and real numbers.

 Multiplication can also be visualized as counting objects arranged in a rectangle (for whole numbers) or as finding the area of a rectangle whose sides have some given lengths.
 The area of a rectangle does not depend on which side is measured first—a consequence of the commutative property.

-The product of two measurements is a new type of measurement.
-For example, multiplying the lengths of the two sides of a rectangle gives its area.
+The product of two measurements (or physical quantities) is a new type of measurement (or new quantity), usually with a derived unit of measurement.
+For example, multiplying the lengths (in meters or feet) of the two sides of a rectangle gives its area (in square meters or square feet).
 Such a product is the subject of dimensional analysis.

 The inverse operation of multiplication is division.
 For example, since 4 multiplied by 3 equals 12, 12 divided by 3 equals 4.
 Indeed, multiplication by 3, followed by division by 3, yields the original number.
 The division of a number other than 0 by itself equals 1.

-Multiplication is also defined for other types of numbers, such as complex numbers, and for more abstract constructs, like matrices.
-For some of these more abstract constructs, the order in which the operands are multiplied together matters.
-A listing of the many different kinds of products used in mathematics is given in Product (mathematics).
+Several mathematical concepts expand upon the fundamental idea of multiplication.
+The product of a sequence, vector multiplication, complex numbers, and matrices are all examples where this can be seen.
+These more advanced constructs tend to affect the basic properties in their own ways, such as becoming noncommutative in matrices and some forms of vector multiplication or changing the sign of complex numbers.